paulkernfeld/docs/docs/reference/app-parameters.md

 Set to `Yes` to run all timers for this application in [Fargate](https://aws.amazon.com/fargate/).

-### IamPolicy
+### TaskRole

-Specify the ARN of a custom IAM policy to add the the Service's [Task Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) at runtime.
+Specify the ARN of a custom ECS task role to add the the Service's [Task Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) at runtime.

 ### InternalDomains